niiknow/importaz/README.md

 1. *pk* - partition key, default is '1default'.
 Allow for multiple workspaces.
 2. *tenant* - the tenant code, default is 'a'.
 Allow for multi-tenancy.
-3. *environment* - we use number to identify environments: dev (79), tst (77), uat (75), stg (73), and prd (71).
+3. *environment* - are identified as a number in the table name: dev (79), tst (77), uat (75), stg (73), and prd (71).
 This reserved a00-a69 for internal table naming.
 These tables would, obviously, be sorted at the top.
 Environment can be setup in a file called config/config.ini, which has example and documenation here (https://github.com/niiknow/importaz/blob/master/config/config.example.ini)

 POST BODY:
 ``` json